bckohan/django-render-static/doc/source/templatetags.rst

 Built-in Filters & Tags
 =======================

-`django-render-static` includes several built-in template filters and tags.
+:pypi:`django-render-static` includes several built-in template filters and tags.
 These are described here.
 All tags and filters are available on both the ``StaticDjangoTemplates`` backend and the ``StaticJinja2Templates`` backend.